jmiskovic/chui/README.md

   `{ text = '', min = 0, max = 1, value = 0, step = nil, thickness = 0.15, callback = nil, span = 1 }`

 ## Dependencies

 `chui` uses cutting-edge lovr features (`roundrect`!) which currently only exist on the `dev` branch.
 There are available build artifacts in lovr's Github Actions section.

-At the moment `chui` is dependent on `lovr.headset` module and cannot work on 3D desktop apps that disable it.

-The `chui.lua` can use these two optional files:

-- `lovr-mousearm`  is required only in desktop VR-simulator mode, included for convenience
-- `RussoOne-Regular.ttf` is under Open Font License; without it the built-in 'Varela Round' is used

 ## Demos & utilities

-Few apps are included in subdirs, that can be used for example code or reused elsewhere.

 ##### testapp

-A collection of all the widgets for testing, and a basic palette switcher/editor.
+A collection of all the widgets for testing the library and a basic palette switcher/editor.

 Color editing is enabled with *F1*, this brings up the orb with edited color.

 *F3* selects which color in palette is currently edited

 Using horizontal and diagonal gestures (trigger + motion or right mouse + motion), the color is modified across the hue, saturation and lightness axes.

 When done editing the palette, press *F4* to print out your fancy new palette in the console.